n1ru4l/envelop/website/docs/guides/adding-a-graphql-response-cache.md

 }
 ```

-Similar to how to build entity identifiers from the execution result of query operations in order to identify what entities are referenced in which operations, we can extract the entity identifiers from the mutation operation result in order to invalidate affected operations.
+Similar to how we build entity identifiers from the execution result of query operations for identifying what entities are referenced in which operations, we can extract the entity identifiers from the mutation operation result for invalidating affected operations.

 In this specific case all operations that select `User:1` should be invalidated.

-This method makes the assumption that all mutations by default select affected entities and, furthermore, all mutations of underlying entities are done through the GraphQL gateway.
-In a scenario where this is not possible, we could still use a hybrid model with other methods such as listening to database write logs, cache invalidation calls within resolvers etc.
+Such an implementation makes the assumption that all mutations by default select affected entities and, furthermore, all mutations of underlying entities are done through the GraphQL gateway via mutations.
+In a scenario where we have actors that are not GraphQL services or services that operate directly on the database, we can use this approach in a hybrid model with other methods such as listening to database write logs.

 ## Envelop Response Cache

-The envelop response cache plugin now provides primitives and a reference in memory store for implementing and adopting such a cache for any GraphQL server with all the features mentioned above.
+The envelop response cache plugin now provides primitives and a reference in memory store implementation for adopting such a cache with all the features mentioned above with any GraphQL server.

 The goal of the response cache plugin is to educate how such mechanisms are implemented and furthermore give developers the building blocks for constructing their own global cache with their cloud provider of choice.